Bringing Mexico to the World

 So after you took the decision, how did you get from there to here?

 After finishing my internships, I came back to Mexico to start this project from zero, looking for the brand name, creating the concept and visiting the local communities, learning the history behind, etc. It was a lot of work and took me around a year until I could finally come back to London.

 It was definitely not easy to start, I experienced so many challenges but I’ve also been so lucky to meet people who helped me, trusted my project and believed in the idea.
 I know it will take time to reach the big goal but I’m enjoying the journey.

 I also work with other small brands in Mexico that are also working with the ethnic communities under fair trade schemes to promote their brands in London.
 At the end I do believe that this life is a chain, and that the more we give, the more we become.

 At the moment I’m keeping myself busy with the brand’s blog, #KouaStyle where I share my outfits from my favourite brands mixed with Koua items and other Mexican accessories.
 I’m also planning to launch a travel category in my blog full of advice and recommendations for the trendiest places to visit in Mexico.

 I want to involve and engage my audience more.
-I want to tell them a story and so in the future I can be this huge platform that helps small Mexican brands to promote their work and pushes some others to start working with local communities in Mexico too.
+To tell them a story and so in the future, I can be this huge platform that helps small Mexican brands to promote their work and pushes some others to start working with local communities in Mexico too.
 I hope to inspire designers in London and around the world to use our textiles to create their collections and help elevate Mexico in the fashion industry.

 Aside from the occasional promotional pop-up, I sell everything online, which has the advantage of being able to sell everywhere.
 Besides the UK, I regularly sell to other European countries, the USA, Asia and of course, Mexico.